 2.3.3 API and RDS Requirements

-RDS will be used for showing all the sections of this new page based on the logged in user role.
+ESB API will be used for showing all the sections of this new page based on the logged in user role.

 Please refer Sno 3 to 6 in the attached excel for the API/RDS requirements.